 The more segments you have, the more relevant content you can deliver to your customers, and – as they say – nothing is a match for relevancy when it comes to marketing.

-If you’re still not convinced about the importance of customer segmentation, read this article and find out why you might be losing customers just because of non-targeted or wrongly targeted marketing campaigns.
+If you’re still not convinced about the importance of customer segmentation, this article on automated customer segmentation would help you find out why you might be losing customers just because of non-targeted or wrongly targeted marketing campaigns.